-- For graduate admissions, initiatives should have a particular focus on encouraging under-represented groups, including black students and students with Bangladeshi or Pakistani heritage, in applying for graduate courses within the Division.
+- For graduate admissions, initiatives should have a particular focus on encouraging under-represented groups, such as black students, students with lived experience of displacement and students with Bangladeshi or Pakistani heritage, in applying for graduate courses within the Division.

 - Developing graduate research training and transferable skills training initiatives